MarosMincak/DartsVoiceRecog/README.md

 # DartsVoice

 Voice-controlled scoring for N01 darts matches.
 This Chromium extension listens to spoken scores, writes them into the current Nakka scoreboard, and submits the throw hands-free.
-It is designed for Slovak-speaking players, but supports dozens of recognition dialects.

 ## Features

 - 🎤 Hands-free input &mdash; Web Speech API captures your score and simulates the submit key press.